 *Active Essex YouTube analytics, Zest Media Agency analytics, Sky Adsmart and ITV Player Analytics

 Learnings and feedback taken from groups who have received funding, as well as those that held open week sessions throughout the launch, have been instrumental in providing intelligence for the progression of the campaign.
 Furthermore, ambassador input and discussions with the Community Connectors have encouraged personal stories to be shared, helping to create the relatable content that Active Essex knew they needed to utilise.

 Continuing to ensure local assets helped to drive Find Your Active, it enabled the campaign to be constantly updated and refreshed as learnings were understood through the evaluation process.
 Learnings such as: providing a marketing toolkit for clubs, encouraging groups to complete partner and participant survey’s and sharing regular updates with stakeholders and partners to further shape the campaign.
 This was particularly developed using the Find Your Active monthly toolkits, to help provide a focus around various aspects of the campaign.

-A particular key success and useful intel has been the work of the NSMC which has strengthened Active Essex’s work through evaluating the campaign and the stories that have been shared as a result.
+A particular key success and useful intel has been the work of the NSMC (National Social Marketing Centre) which has strengthened Active Essex’s work through evaluating the campaign and the stories that have been shared as a result.
 This partnership has also allowed a deeper dive to take place among communities to understand what’s working and where Active Essex need to respond with further support.

-Over the next 6 months the campaign will be continuing its development of the Find Your Active: Workplace Edition and using the brand to power campaigns and events such as 3030 Essex and RideLondon: Essex.
+Over the next 6 months the campaign will be continuing its development of the Find Your Active: Workplace Edition and using the brand to power campaigns and events such as ReJuneVenate, RideLondon: Essex and this years Essex Activity Awards.

 The Fit for the Future strategy helped shape the Find Your Active behaviour change campaign, and throughout this journey it has begun to shape the future of not only Active Essex, but the sector as well.